top of page

 Application Deadline: January

-Eligibility: 16-18 year old high school sophomore or junior
+Eligibility: 16-18-year-old high school sophomore or junior

-You will examine the opportunities and challenges associated with a variety of types of social enterprises, including social purpose businesses, nonprofits, and revenue-generating enterprises.
-Innovative guest speakers will give you a unique opportunity to engage with individuals and organizations that exemplify mission-driven values.
+This course will help you understand how social entrepreneurs drive innovation in fields such as health, education, and the environment while considering community needs.
+You will examine the opportunities and challenges associated with a variety of social enterprises, including social purpose businesses, nonprofits, and revenue-generating enterprises.
+Guest speakers will allow you to engage with individuals and organizations that exemplify mission-driven values.
+The course includes readings, recorded presentations, and discussions.
+You will develop a business plan and an elevator pitch for your own idea for a non-profit or for-profit social enterprise as your capstone project.

 Location: Online

-Cost: $3050
+Cost: $3,050

-Course Dates: July 10 - July 2, 2024
+Course Dates: July 10 - July 2

-Application Deadline: March 2024
+Application Deadline: March

 Eligibility: 9-12th graders